MaryanMorel/academic-website/content/home/about.md

 I am currently developing new methods to perform risk screening over large databases.
 My work is applied to the [SNIIRAM](https://www.ameli.fr/l-assurance-maladie/statistiques-et-publications/sniiram/finalites-du-sniiram.php), a large observational database containing electronic health records of most french citizen.

-I work with Python, C++, Scala + Spark.
+I mainly work with Python, C++, Scala and Spark.
 Our team is developing [tick](https://x-datainitiative.github.io/tick/), a Python machine learning library on point processes.
 Check it out!

 I like organizing hackathons for students, programming and snowboarding.